Trivadis/plsql-cop-validators/README.md

 Guideline | Message
 --------- | -----------
-G-9001    | Global variables should start with 'g_'.
+G-9001    | Always prefix global variables with 'g_'.
-G-9002    | Local variables should start with 'l_'.
+G-9002    | Always prefix local variables with 'l_'.
-G-9003    | Parameters should start with 'p_'.
+G-9003    | Always prefix parameters with 'p_'.

 This validator checks just these three guidelines.
 It does not extend the [Trivadis PL/SQL & SQL Coding Guidelines](https://trivadis.github.io/plsql-and-sql-coding-guidelines/).